pkarsy/rcCalibrator/README.md

 This time we did't lose a single character.

-This project can be used with multiple strategies:
+### How this project can be used

+There are multiple strategies:
 - To spot the "good" atmegas and use them on UART applications.
 This of course works only if you have a lot of atmegas and only some of them need to be calibrated.
 This method has the advandage that is simple and no